The Legacy Wine Trail is Maryland’s newest, and a great getaway just a short trip from Baltimore and D.C

 Places along the way

-Celebrating Southern Maryland’s rich farming traditions and its rapidly growing legacy as a premiere wine growing region, the Legacy Wine Trail is Maryland’s newest, and a great getaway just a short trip from Baltimore and D.C.
+Celebrating Maryland’s Capital Region's rich farming traditions and its rapidly growing legacy as a premiere wine growing region, the Legacy Wine Trail is Maryland’s newest, and a great getaway just a short trip from Baltimore and D.C.

 Get out on the water and witness remarkable wildlife, Chesapeake traditions, and only-in-Maryland treasures like The Ghost Fleet of Mallows’ Bay.
 Along the Legacy Wine Trail, there are so many options, but we guarantee an unforgettable adventure.